awallner-WallE/RasterMCDA-QGIS_Plugin/README.md

 After filling in the values, the output location can be set with the “Browse” button.
 The calculation can be started with the “OK” button.
 The result will be saved in a “*.wpc” file.
 This file contains key-value pairs of the criteria names with the according calculated weight and the consistency ratio.
 For a consistent weighting the consistency ratio must be less than 0.1.

 After the calculation is finished, the user is getting informed about the result by a “Message Box”.
 This “Message Box” contains the weights and the consistency ratio.
-If the consistency ratio is to high (above 0.1) The “Message Box” contains information that the consistency ratio is too high and there is inconsistency within his input (Figure 11).
+If the consistency ratio is too high (above 0.1) The “Message Box” contains information that the consistency ratio is too high and there is inconsistency within its input.
 The user can check/change the input after the message was shown.

 ## Decision rules Calculation with MCDA – Raster